-UPDATE 08/2016: The project name is Hypatia and the website is now setup.
+UPDATE 08/2016: The project name is Hypatia and [this is the temporal website] (https://theonapps.github.io/hypatia/) and Github repository.
 Please refer to that site for the latest news regarding the project.
 Thanks!

 If everything goes as expected, next semester I will start my final project for my university degree.
 I decided to take advantage of that "obligation" to make something useful for the community and at the same time improve my React and Node.js skills.
 That's how I arrived to the idea of building an Open Source Learning Management System.